Neon lamp: Environmental effects

 The precise values of starting and maintaining voltages of neon lamps is subject to change due to several effects.
 External light falling on the electrodes provides a source of ionization to start the lamp; in total darkness, lamps may reach a high and erratic starting voltage.
 One measure to mitigate for this effect is to include a pilot lamp within the enclosure to provide an initial source of light.
 Lamps are also somewhat sensitive to external electrostatic fields, temperature, and aging.
 Lamps intended for use as circuit components may be specially processed to eliminate most of the initial aging effects.

 Applications

 Visual indicator

-Small neon lamps are most widely used as visual indicators in electronic equipment and appliances, due to their low power consumption, long life, and ability to operate on mains power.
+Even after the widespread availability of cheap LEDs, small neon lamps are still widely used as visual indicators in electronic equipment and appliances, due to their low power consumption, long life, and ability to operate on mains power.

 Voltage surge suppression

 Neon lamps are commonly used as low-voltage surge protectors, but they are generally inferior to gas discharge tube (GDT) surge protectors (which can be designed for higher voltage applications).
 Neon lamps have been used as an inexpensive method to protect RF receivers from voltage spikes (lamp connected to RF input and chassis ground), but they are not suitable for higher-power RF transmitters.